jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 Okay, with all that explained let's go ahead and implement our [Marshal.GetDelegateForFunctionPointer](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.marshal.getdelegateforfunctionpointer?view=netframework-4.8#System_Runtime_InteropServices_Marshal_GetDelegateForFunctionPointer_System_IntPtr_System_Type_) conversion by first instantiating our NtCreateFile delegate and calling it `assembledFunction`.
 Once done, let's carry out the conversion of our unmanaged pointer to our delegate.

-After that's completed, let's write a simple return statement to return the all the parameters from our syscall via the instantiated `assembledFunction` delegate.
+After that's completed, we can write a simple return statement to return all the parameters from our syscall via the instantiated `assembledFunction` delegate.

 Our finalized `Syscall.cs` code should now look like the following.